B-Mahalakshmi15/chatapplication/README.md

 2. Add CSS for styling and responsiveness.
 3. Implement JavaScript for interactivity.
 4. Test the webpage on different screen sizes.
 5. Submit the completed task for review.

+   This is my first task in @virtunexa ..... thanks for given this opportunity